VRCFury/VRCFury/README.md

 ## Feature Modules

 Once you add a VRCFury component to your avatar (or prop), you can add any combination of these feature modules.
-These are in alphabetical order, but one of the most popular is Togglable Prop.
+These are in alphabetical order, but one of the most popular is the `Toggle`.

 ### Advanced Visemes